cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - The amount of CYB tokens allocated for GoL disciplines is dependent on the takeoff donation round!
 The *more* ATOM tokens have been donated, the *more* CYB tokens are allocated to disciplines of GoL

 #### The distribution games
-There are 3 distribution games, described above.
+There are 2 distribution games, described above.
 Their purpose is to achieve the best possible distribution, gain initial traction and test all of the network's possibilities.

 - Game of Links: includes in itself the takeoff donation round, and a final after it.
 Started with euler-5 and will finish when the takeoff donation round is over.
 Its purpose is to distribute tokens from cyber~Congress to the participants.
 Aimed at initial believers of the protocol
-- Game of Thrones: Can be thought of as the final part of GoL or window 0 of the auction.
-A 21-day game in which ETH and ATOM communities battle it out for the biggest pot.
-Aimed at speculators
-- cyber~Auction: a 479-day long auction, which charges cyber ~Foundation with ETH.
+- cyber\~Auction: a 888-day long auction.
+It charges cyber\~Foundation with ETH.
 THC can be vested for CYB.
 Aimed at everyone in the community

 #### The gift
 cyber has dropped 10% of its supply to 3 communities: